 Dandy Peak Summit

-The high point was on the southeasternmost end of the summit ridge.
-But to my surprise, the south side was mostly free of trees!
-The viewpoint farther down on the ridgeline had better views.
-So we spent the bulk of our time there.
+The high point sat on the southeasternmost end of the ridge.
+But to my surprise, the south side was mainly tree free.
+The viewpoint farther down the ridgeline had better views, where we spent most of our time.

-Mount Rainier would have been behind Kelly Butte had it not been for the heavy clouds.
-Oh well, another time!
-There were also views of Snowshoe Butte and Snaggle Tree Peak south of Sunday Creek.
-The powerline clearcut ran parallel to the water.
+Mount Rainier would’ve been behind Kelly Butte if it weren’t for the clouds.
+Snowshoe Butte and Snaggle Tree Peak south of Sunday Creek were also visible.
+The powerline clearing below parallelled the water.

 See more trip photos here.